shalanah/shalanah/README.md

 ## About Me

 Hi there! 👋 I'm Shalanah, a software engineer with a passion for creating captivating frontend experiences.
 My expertise lies in developing interactive tools that empower users to craft everything from photo albums and holiday cards to educational resources and solar panel designs.
-While user interfaces are my true love, I've also worked across a range of technologies, including Node, Python, AWS, Firebase Functions, and MongoDB.

-Currently, I’m on a creative sabbatical, diving into Three.js, Blender, R3F, Next.js, and Rive.app.
-I'm also exploring new ways to monetize Spiral Betty and sharing insights through talks on In-App Browsers (IAB).
-Always curious, always building!
+Although I've done work that touches the whole stack, user interfaces are my true love.

+I'm a big fan of React, TypeScript, SVG/Canvas, Tailwind and PWAs, but I'm equally comfortable handling DOM manipulation or crafting CSS from scratch.

+I'm always eager to experiment and learn new technologies.
+Currently, I'm diving into WebGL, Three.js/R3F and Rive.app.

 Connect with me on <a target="_blank" href="https://linkedin.com/in/shalanah">LinkedIn</a> and <a target="_blank" href="https://twitter.com/shalanahfaith">Twitter</a> or view previous community <a href="https://github.com/shalanah/talks">Talks</a>.